 Situated in the heart of the Mediterranean, Malta is an enticing, sun-drenched island that hosts cruise ships year-round.
-If you are lucky enough to have the island on your next cruise itinerary, you’ll discover that Malta is in a class of its own.
+If you are lucky enough to have the island on your next cruise itinerary, with shore excursions from port Valletta, you’ll discover that Malta is in a class of its own.

-As your cruise ship eases into the harbor in Valletta, the white, limestone city basks in year-round sunshine.
+As your cruise ship eases into the harbor in Valletta, you’ll see the white, limestone city basking in year-round sunshine.
 Across the island’s urban and rural landscapes, the patina of this stone punctuates the land with age-old monuments, ruins of history, and architectural masterpieces.

 The Maltese way of life